 Students are provided with a foundation for academic and professional success specific to Walden University and to the requirements for successful participation in the Doctor of Business Administration degree program.
 The topics covered in this course include change management, crisis management, innovation, and disruptive technology.
 Students engage in discussion and analyze scholarly literature related to these topics, their personal and professional experiences, and areas of academic interest from a practitioner approach and from a social-change-agent viewpoint.
 The focus of the course assignments is on the practical application of writing and critical-thinking skills and the promotion of professional business practice and academic excellence.
 Through their assignments, students emphasize their personal and professional development, including the completion of a personal SWOT analysis and professional development plan.

-An essential, “make or break” aspect of today’s organizational environment is innovation.
+An essential, "make or break" aspect of today's organizational environment is innovation.
 Students in this seminar course are provided with the opportunity to position themselves for professional success in management through the study of concepts, processes, and tools needed to accelerate the rate, breadth, and depth of innovation within any organization.
-Students examine what innovation is, is not, and how to establish the organizational policies, processes, and employee-support infrastructure required to facilitate successful innovation throughout organizations.
+Students examine what innovation is and is not, as well as how to establish the organizational policies, processes, and employee-support infrastructure required to facilitate successful innovation throughout organizations.
 Students assess current information through extensive use of topical journal articles and papers as well as classic articles and papers related to the field of study.
 They also disseminate their findings to their peers through group discussions.

 Entrepreneurial finance is designed to help managers make accurate investments and business decisions in entrepreneurial settings.
 In this seminar course, students explore the development of a small business from startup to financial security.
 They examine the process and various sources of funding, including partnerships with venture capitalists, conventional sources, and initial public offerings.
 Most importantly, students explore how to construct funding as well as the trade-offs and benefits for each model.
 They analyze entrepreneurial equity and how to negotiate any agreement with funding sources.
 Students accomplish course objectives by examining foundational literature and theories, seminal works, and established models in the field of entrepreneurial finance.
 They also identify additional resources and disseminate research conclusions to their peers.